Ethan19YQ/EOS-Bench/README.md

 - city / target definition files
 - comprehensive benchmark scenario assets (both standard and specific instances)

+The released scenario archives are provided as **7-day master datasets**.
+Shorter planning horizons used in the experiments, such as **12h**, **24h**, and **72h**, can be extracted from these master scenarios using `input/scenario_splitter.py`.
+The splitter crops the planning horizon and samples the required tasks while preserving the scenario structure and metadata needed by the benchmark pipeline.

 This separation makes EOS-Bench easier to reproduce, extend, and share across different experimental settings.

 ---